pivpn/pivpn/LatestUpdate.md

 * fixed ubuntu 18.04 being detected as not supported OS, now fully supported and tested.
 * changed how scripts are copied to /opt/pivpn, it hat a lot of long repetitive lines, now it copies all `*.sh` files making it easier to manage when adding new scripts/features
 * Changed how supported OS are presented when maybeOS_Support() is called.

-## Sept 1st 2019

-* Added support for Buster
-* .ovpn12 files making use of iOS keychain
-* Leverage the Hostname of the Server to generate server uuid
-* integrated support to bitwarden password manager into pivpn
-* Recreate ovpn folder if deleted
-* Handle older UFW version from Jessie
-* Only use iptables-legacy if platform is Buster
-* improved Buester and Jessie IPtables / ufw handling
-* bugfixes and typos
-* permissions hardening and writing uniformization
-* improved pivpn user and ovpns dirs handling
-* Changes variable and file naming in `install.sh`
-    -  $pivPNUser renamed to $INSTALL_USER
-    -  /tmp/pivpnUSR renamed to INSTALL_USER

 ### Merge Patch, Sept 2nd 2019